 - The revenue under spend has been transferred to the change management reserve to enable budget efficiencies in future years.
-Other movements in the year relate to capital costs for energy efficiency schemes and website project.
-In addition, the lease costs for the Joint Public Service Centre which is payable over 8 years, commencing from 2017/18, has been transferred to a separate reserve, as shown. - The PFI equalisation reserve exists to ensure the necessary funds are available to accommodate future payments to the PFI provider. - £10k has been spent from the managed under spend reserve with additional funds of £25k being transferred in as requested by service managers. - Movements on the CFBT reserve relate to the in year costs of the project. - Capital receipts are ring fenced to fund capital investment although none have been applied as at the balance sheet date.
-Capital receipts of £114k were received during the year.
+Other movements in the year relate to capital costs for CFBT project, energy efficiency schemes, relocation of Occupational Health and website project. - Annual lease costs for the Joint Public Service Centre which is payable over 8 years, commencing from 2017/18, is shown as a separate reserve. - The PFI equalisation reserve exists to ensure the necessary funds are available to accommodate future payments to the PFI provider. - £67k has been spent from the managed under spend reserve with remaining balanced of £20k being transferred to change management reserve.. - Movements on the CFBT reserve relate to the in year costs of the project. - Capital receipts are ring fenced to fund capital investment. £858k of capital receipts were utilised in the years and a further £31k were received.